$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls

-\emph{The Glimm-type functional $\mathcal{G}$ is defined as follows}
+\emph{The Glimm-type functional $\mathcal{G}$ is defined as follows}:

-\emph{where the states $U_{\diamond}(x)$ and $U^{\diamond}(x)$ are the below state and the above state of the strong vortex sheet/entropy wave respectively at ``time" x, $U^{-}_{0}$ and $U^{+}_{0}$ are the below and above state of the strong vortex sheet/entropy wave respectively at $x = 0$, and $\kappa$ is a large positive constant to be determined later.}
+\emph{where states $U_{\diamond}(x)$ and $U^{\diamond}(x)$ are the below state and the above state of the strong vortex sheet/entropy wave at {\it time} $x$ respectively, $U^{-}_{0}$ and $U^{+}_{0}$ are the below and above state of the strong vortex sheet/entropy wave at $x = 0$ respectively, and $\Ka$ is a large positive constant to be determined later.}